 Promises to Keep

-Launched in 2007 shortly after the announcement of his presidential race, it was Biden’s first memoir.
-Although it didn’t sell well at first, sales increased after Biden was announced as Obama’s running mate.
+Launched in 2007, shortly after the announcement of his presidential race, it was Biden’s first memoir.
+Although it didn’t sell well initially, sales increased after Biden was announced as Obama’s running mate.

 Promise Me, Dad: A Year of Hope, Hardship, and Purpose

 The book “Father’s Promise: A Year of Suffering, Hope, and Determination” narrates the events of 2015, which would become the most important and challenging of his life and career until then.
 Launched in 2017, it sold more than 300,000 copies and topped the U.S. bestseller list.

 - Ellis Island Medal of Honor (1992)